 - Get regular feedback on your safety program by sending a short survey to each department.

-- Have the most ideal security and ailments in the place of work.
+- Have the most ideal security in the place of work.

 - Limit all injury mishaps and wellbeing hindrance.